 West One Products, LLC Ruger 10/22 USGI Stock M1: Best wooden Ruger 10/22 stock

 Another wooden stock that leans into a specific aesthetic, the West One Products, LLC Ruger 10/22 Stock M1 is designed to turn your standard Ruger 10/22 into the perfect M1 look-alike.
 It’s easy to attach, not needing any modification of the action whatsoever, and is incredibly detail oriented so that you can hardly believe you’re still using a Ruger 10/22.
 While this likely won’t be to everyone’s taste, it’s hard to deny the classic, stylish appeal of an M1 and being able to combine it with the Ruger’s dependability and effectiveness is a hard option to pass up.

-The attention to detail is taken a step further however, as the way that each stock was crafted directly involves real M1 stock parts!
+The attention to detail is taken a step further, however, as the way that each stock was crafted directly involves real M1 stock parts.
 The real parts were used to make steel patterns that helped carve out the Ruger 10/22 stocks, carrying the real essence of the original M1’s along through the process for added authenticity.
-Each one is constructed out of sturdy and durable European beechwood and they even keep the signature cut out in the butt where the original GI oilers went.
+Each one is constructed out of durable European beechwood and they even keep the signature cut out in the butt where the original GI oilers went.

 Of course, the obvious downside of this specific attention to detail is that it doesn’t leave much room for other aftermarket upgrading options.
 If you are looking for something to provide a better shooting experience or you are looking for any sort of style other than the original M1, then this will likely not be the replacement stock for you.